KarstSkarn/ChAIScrapper/README.md

 Also make sure that the bot either through roles or personally has sufficient permissions to read and write messages in channels and see all channels and users of that server (This is managed as if it were a normal user).

 ### Configure the file "ChAISData.xml"
 Now the only thing left to do is to open with notepad the ChAISData.xml file.
+When you download the release **this file does not exist yet** to create it just open the .exe and close it afterwards: the file will be created.

 Put the Discord bot token in the markdown `<DISCORDTOKEN>YOUR_DISCORD_BOT_TOKEN_HERE</DISCORDTOKEN>` section.